 We echo the same vision.
 Children are part of the church of today and will grow to be disciple makers in the next generation.
 We hope that children will “not let anyone look down on [them] because [they] are young, but set an example in speech, in life, in love, in faith, and in purity” (1 Timothy 4:12).

-Apart from the weekly programmes, we encourage children to reach out to their community through our yearly children’s outreach camp in November, where we have a few days of fun, discovering God’s identity for the children and His heart through games, songs, and activities that tell of God’s character.
+Apart from the weekly programmes, we encourage children to reach out to their community through our yearly children’s outreach camp in November, during which we have a few days of fun, discovering God’s identity for the children and His heart through games, songs, and activities that tell of God’s character.

 Join us and see our children realise God’s heart for them and their generation!